 “Some peasants stole a few potatoes; other imitated them; and at last the whole crop was disseminated among the inhabitants of the neighboring villages, and the good qualities of [the potato] … were sufficiently well proved to efface all traces of old prejudices.”

-Another story claims that Parmentier wanted the King and Queen’s support as he knew their support would encourage Frenchmen everywhere to eat potatoes.
+Another story claims that Parmentier wanted Louis XVI and Marie Antoinette‘s support as he knew their support would encourage Frenchmen everywhere to eat potatoes.
 So, one day as the royal couple were walking in the gardens of Versailles, he presented each with a potato flower from the Solanum tuberosum.
 The Queen placed the purple flower in her hair, and the King put his in his buttonhole.
 The king then questioned Parmentier about the potato and was persuaded to allow a small plot for Parmentier to cultivate potatoes on the royal estate.
 This encouraged courtiers to also begin to cultivate the potato, and, consequently, the unpopular potato became the “potato popular not only among the poor, but [also] among the wealthy classes.”